 Expanded Polystyrene (EPS) is a lightweight, rigid closed cell plastic foam insulation, which is a cost effective and easy-to-use insulation board for EWI applications.
-The structure of EPS insulation boards is 98% air, making it an excellent thermal insulator.
-EPS is non-toxic, moisture resistant and rot proof and is unaffected by by the normal range of climatic conditions.
+The structure of EPS insulation boards is 98% air, and therefore is deemed non closed-cell as a board.
+EPS is non-toxic, moisture resistant and rot proof and maintains its initial thermal properties throughout its working life.